-SECTION 1.
-If the Employer decides to initiate a review to determine if work currently performed by the Bargaining Unit Employees (BUEs) should be contracted out, the Union shall be invited to participate in the review in accordance with OMB Circular A-76.
+SECTION 1: If the Employer decides to initiate a review to determine if work currently performed by the BUEs should be contracted out, the Union must be invited to participate in the review in accordance with OMB Circular A-76.

-SECTION 2.
-Prior to finalizing a decision to contract out work currently performed by BUEs, the Employer shall negotiate with the Union to the full extent required by Title 5, United States Code, Chapter 71, this Agreement, and any other applicable authorities.
+SECTION 2: Prior to finalizing a decision to contract out work currently performed by BUEs, the Employer must negotiate with the Union to the full extent required by Title 5, United Sates Code, Chapter 71, this Agreement, and any other applicable authorities.